wp-plugins/open-table-widget/readme.txt

 3. A view of the widget in the WP Admin widgets view version 1.1 (it may look different depending on your version).

 == Changelog ==

+= 1.6 =
+* New: Updated Open Table branding to their new logo
+* Update: Prefixed the "dropdown" class usage to help out theme authors
+* Update: Prefixed the "bootstrap-success" class usage to help out theme authors
+* Update: Prefixed the "btn-"* class usage to help out theme authors
+* Update: Prefixed the "selectpicker" class usage to help out theme authors
+* Update: Prefixed the "datepicker-"* class usage and revised js script to help out theme authors
+* Update: Swapped OTW_DEBUG for SCRIPT_DEBUG for non-minified scripts

 = 1.5.1 =
 * Improved: Replaced datepicker since bootstrap datepicker has no functioning noconflict mode